luminovang/documentation/global/constants.md

-# Global Core Constants
+# Globally Defined Constants

 ***

 ## Overview

-Global constant variables, utilizing global constant variables, to improve code clarity and maintainability.
+Constants defines fixed values for application path, database return &amp; result modes, and other application flags.
+Constants are immutable values set once and remain unchanged at runtime.

 ***

 ## Introduction

-Global constant variables play a pivotal role in software development by providing a mechanism for defining values that remain consistent throughout the entire application.
-Unlike regular variables, which can be modified during runtime, constant variables maintain their assigned values throughout the execution of the program, ensuring consistency and predictability.
+Global constants are immutable values that remain the same throughout the entire application lifecycle.
+Unlike regular variables, constants cannot be changed at runtime, providing reliability and consistency in the application’s behavior.

-Constants serve as descriptive placeholders for values that are used repeatedly within the application, such as configuration settings, error codes, or predefined values.
-By assigning meaningful names to constants, developers can convey the purpose and significance of these values, making the code more readable and understandable.
+They are commonly used to define reusable values such as configuration settings, environment flags, directory paths, and other predefined values.
+Giving meaningful names to constants improves code readability, maintainability, and clarity by clearly conveying the purpose of each value.

+---

-#### Scope
+### Scope

-Global constant variables are accessible from any part of the application, making them suitable for storing values that are used across multiple modules.
+Constants are accessible from anywhere in the application, making them ideal for values shared across multiple modules.
+In Luminova, constants are typically defined in `/bootstrap/constants.php` and are loaded before any other module, ensuring they are available globally from the start of execution.

+---

 ### Status Codes

-- `STATUS_OK` **(int)**: - Success status code.
+- `STATUS_SUCCESS` **(int)**: - Status code indicating the operation was successful.
+  > **Recommended when:** You want to continue the normal application flow after a successful process.

-- `STATUS_ERROR` **(int)**: - Error status code.
+- `STATUS_ERROR` **(int)**: - Status code indicating the operation failed.
+  > **Recommended when:** A critical error occurs that requires stopping the current process or returning an error response.

+- `STATUS_SILENCE` **(int)**: - Status code indicating the operation may have failed but was handled gracefully without interrupting the application.
+  > **Recommended when:** You want to suppress the error visibly, respond with a custom error details or continue without showing a failure message.

 ***

 ### Application

 - `APP_NAME` **(string)**: - Application development state.
-- `PROJECT_ID` **(string)** - Application project identifier, this is based on directory luminova is installed.
 - `APP_VERSION` **(string)**: - Home directory path.
 - `APP_FILE_VERSION` **(string)**: - Home directory path.
 - `APP_FILE_VERSION` **(string)**: - Home directory path.